callmephilip/chatzilla/Readme.md

 #### chatzilla.py

-Let's create the entry point for the application now
+Let's create an entry point for the application now

 ```
 touch chatzilla.py